mdlindsey/taga/README.md

-# TegaJS
+# TagaJS

-The original JS library for all things related to table games including game engines, bots, components for React (+Native), and more.
+The OG library for all things related to table games including components for React (+Native), game engines, bots, and more.
 Checkout the [comprehensive storybook]() for use-cases and code examples.

 ## Getting Started

-This library contains component libraries in addition to numerous game engines and bot services that are installed independently of each other using the `@taga` scope.
+This library contains multiple packages that are installed independently of each other using the `@taga` scope.

 ### React Components

-Components fall into one of two categories, dynamic graphic rendering and wrapper styling.
+React components fall into one of two categories, dynamic graphic rendering and wrapper styling.

 #### Cards